ted-dunstone/PyLightPlug/docs/Development.rst

 * Provide good documentation on functionality

 PyLightPlug uses the metaclass plugins pattern to achieve a lightweight extensible plugin (See [#metaclass_link]_).It is initially centered around providing a simple discovery mechanism to ensure the correct plugin can be chosen dependant on requirements.

-.. [#metaclass_link] The following has a good decription of a metaclass plugin implemtation http://effbot.org/zone/metaclass-plugins.htm

 ------------
 Installation